adaapp/primers-portfolio-e457/README.md

 ### Benefits of becoming a Polyglot Programmer

-The term ‘ polyglot programmer’ describes a person who can understand and utilise two or more programming languages.
+The term 'polyglot programmer' describes a person who can understand and utilise two or more programming languages.
 These languages can range from different programming paradigms such as imperative with Java to declarative with SQL.

 Most programming languages share similar concepts.
 The fundamentals for most programming paradigms include variables, functions, loops, and conditions.
 Therefore, if a programmer is confident with a particular programming language, an introduction to a different paradigm may be less complex than a person programming for the first time.